 Altcoins significantly improved scalability and transaction speed.
 Ethereum, supporting DeFi and decentralized apps, brought a new revolution to digital currencies.

-Key features of digital currencies include decentralization, high speed, low transaction fees, robust security via blockchain hashing algorithms, limited supply in some cases, and anonymous global transactions.
+Key features of cryptocurrencies include decentralization, high speed, very low transaction fees, high security (through the use of hash algorithms in blockchain), limited initial coin supply in some of them, and the ability to conduct transactions anonymously.